nowarp/nowarp.github.io/blog/2026-06-27-compiler-testing-part-2.md

 Metamorphic testing, then, is testing through MR: run the program on MR-related inputs and flag a bug if the outputs violate the relation.
 For compiler testing this means: apply some mutations that create a program with the same observable behavior, but with different code.

-For compiler testing this means: apply some mutations that create a program with the same observable behavior, but with different code.

 <div align="center"><img src={ImgMutatedRevive} style={{width: '75%'}}/></div>

 <div align="center"><em>Found by metamorphic testing: a miscompilation in [Polkadot Revive](https://github.com/paritytech/revive/) – both programs implement the same `return x` identity but return a different result ([revive#524](https://github.com/paritytech/revive/issues/524))</em></div><br/>